Thousands of SDGE customers without power due to high winds - NewsBreak

 A little under a thousand households were without lights in the area around Balboa Park after a tree hit a power line early Tuesday, impacting customers in University Heights, North Park and Golden Hill.Tree falls onto woman in Balboa Park

-As of 4 p.m., customers are still experiencing power loss in El Cajon, as well as the communities surrounding Balboa Park.
-The company expects power to be restored in these areas by 5 p.m.
+As of 4 p.m.
+Thursday, customers were still experiencing power loss in El Cajon, as well as the communities surrounding Balboa Park.
+On Friday morning, SDGE’s outage map reflected no outages.

-For a full list of impacted areas and estimations on when power will return, visit SDGE’s outage map .

 For the latest news, weather, sports, and streaming video, head to FOX 5 San Diego.